naomi-mali/dishdash/README.md

 - cloudinary: Provides Cloudinary support for managing media files within Django, including uploading, transforming, and serving images and videos.

+-bleach: Provides a whitelist-based HTML sanitizing library for cleaning and filtering user-generated content.
+It helps to prevent XSS attacks by ensuring only safe and allowed tags, attributes, and styles are retained in user input.

 ## Testing

 ### Responsiveness